HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 Lagos State Property Protection Law 2016

-Following the continuing menace of “omo onile” in Nigeria, Lagos state government in a statutory response created the Lagos State Property Law in 2016 to address the intimidation posed by the Land Grabbers (Omo Onile).
+Following the continuing menace of “omo onile” in Nigeria, the Lagos state government in a statutory response created the Lagos State Property Law in 2016 to address the intimidation posed by the Land Grabbers (Omo Onile).

 Land Use Charge 2018

-Under the old Land Use Charge Law 2001, the person liable to pay Land Use Charge was the owner of the property.
+Under the old Land Use Charge Law 2001, the person liable to pay the Land Use Charge was the owner of the property.
 However, that scenario has changed now as liability to pay may exclusively or jointly fall on the owner on the one hand and occupiers such as lessees or tenants.

 ————————————————————————————————————————–